 A lightning arrester protects the electrical network and the structures from lightning.
 When lightning strikes, it creates massive destruction and damages the equipment.
-A lightning arrester or a surge diverter is used for the protection of the equipment at the substation.
-The lightning arrester bifurcates the abnormal high voltage to the ground without affecting the continuous power supply.
-The lightning arrester is connected in between the supply line and earth i.e., in parallel with the equipment to be protected at the substation.
+A lightning arrester or a surge diverter protects the equipment at the substation.
+The lightning arrester bifurcates the abnormal high voltage to the ground without affecting the continuous power supply, connected between the supply line and earth i.e., in parallel with the equipment to be protected at the substation.
 An ESE or early streamer emission lightning arrester consists of an optimized pulse rod (OPR) air terminal that works effectively in lightning protection for open-air areas such as mine areas, administrative or public buildings, industrial sites, playgrounds and monuments.
 According to NFC 17-102, UNE 21186 standard, the early streamer emission (ESE) lightning protection systems are the most effective protection against lightning.

 The ESE lightning arrester is also known as the Active lightning arrester system that provides an enhanced radius of protection and down conductors needed for your building or solar project while providing complete protection.
-ESE air terminals are externally mounted, proactive, structural lightning protection devices designed to activate in the moments directly preceding an imminent direct strike.
+ESE air terminals are externally mounted, proactive, structural lightning protection devices designed to activate in the moments directly preceding a close direct strike.
 The active lightning arrester system depends on the time difference between the emission time of a conventional lightning arrester and an early streamer emission lightning arrester.
-The emission from the ESE is created by storing energy from the electromagnetic field or static charges at the time of the lightning events.
+The emission from the ESE is created by storing energy from the electromagnetic field or static charges during lightning events.
 Under normal conditions, the air terminal operates in the stand by mode.

-There will be a spike in the electric field whenever there is a storm on the site, which causes the periodic release of the stored energy generating an upward leader from the tip of the ESE lightning arrester.
-The upward leader moves towards the downward leader from the clouds building a path for the discharge of lightning.
-The lightning bolt passes safely through the conductive body of the ESE lightning arrester to down the conductor and finally reaching safely into the ground.
-This working principle enhances the radius of production provided by the Early steamer emission lightning arrester than any other conventional lightning rod.
+There will be a spike in the electric field whenever there is a storm on the site, which causes the periodic release of the stored energy, generating an upward leader from the tip of the ESE lightning arrester.
+The upward leader moves towards the downward leader from the clouds building a path for discharging the lightning.
+The lightning bolt passes safely through the conductive body of the ESE lightning arrester to the down conductor and finally reaches safely into the ground.
+This working principle enhances the radius of protection provided by the Early steamer emission lightning arrester better than any other conventional lightning rod.

 -Placing the chemical fixings for the anchorage